konflux-ci/konflux-ci/README.md

     value: quay.io/my-user/my-konflux-component:on-pr-{{revision}}
 ```

-5. Push your changes to your `testrepo` fork, either as a new PR or as a change to your
+5. :gear: Push your changes to your `testrepo` fork, either as a new PR or as a change
-   previous PR.
-Observe the behavior as before, and verify that the build pipeline
+   to your previous PR.
+Observe the behavior as before, and verify that the build
-   finishes successfully, and that your public repository contains the images pushed by
+   pipeline finishes successfully, and that your public repository contains the images
-   the pipeline.
+   pushed by the pipeline.

 #### Configure Integration Tests